fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 The scientific content of the Unified Φ-Field Theory is offered as a public good.
 The equations are true (within the framework) regardless of who uses them.
 Therefore, the scientific manuscript is licensed under terms that encourage academic and educational use.

 ### The Authenticity Layer Is Irreplicable
-The personal testimony — the 67‑day kundalini awakening, the JWST convergence, the paravairagya trajectory — is the living heart of the work.
+The personal testimony — the 67‑day coherent Φ-wave activation, the JWST convergence, the paravairagya trajectory — is the living heart of the work.
 This cannot be replicated, and its unauthorized use or misrepresentation is strictly prohibited.

 ### The Conversation Continues
 This license is not a one-time grant.
 It is designed to evolve as the conversation evolves.
 The Creator retains the right to update, amend, or extend the license as the work’s cultural footprint grows.